rocky-jaiswal/praising-god/blog/2020-08-29-goodness-of-god.md

 I cannot describe how God kept my spirit and body up in those days and in May I was scheduled for a big surgery.
 The doctors wanted to do something called "hot chemotherapy" which meant my surgery time would be around 10-12 hours.
 On a normal day someone would be scared to hear this but both me and my wife trusted God.
 We knew if Jesus wanted me to stay alive even a 12 hour surgery would do me no harm.
 By this time we had seen so much love from God and the touch of His Holy Spirit that I went to the operation room smiling and came out of it praising God.
 My wife was at home praying all this time, she could not even see me because of the Corona virus precautions in the hospital.

-God sustained me on the hospital bed, and to the doctor's suprise I was fit enough to go back home in 3 weeks.
+God sustained me on the hospital bed, and to the doctor's surprise I was fit enough to go back home in 3 weeks.
 I cannot describe to you how good Jesus is, when we are in the storm He is carrying us.
 This is my testimony, I had surrendered it all to Jesus.
 I did not have the mental or physical strength to go through a big surgery or for my stay in the hospital with all the wires and pipes sticking out of me.
 But I do not think I had a moment when I did not feel the presence of Jesus by my side.
 Every time I called, He was besides me and He is there still to this very day.

 I came back home and from end of June I was scheduled for radiation therapy - once a day for 5 weeks.
 Again God was kind and I was assigned a hospital which was close to my home so I did not have to travel for 2 hours to get a 30 minutes treatment.
 There were some difficult days where I would cough a lot but God poured His love on me everyday.
 Every time I was in pain, I prayed and sang praises and would see my discomfort evaporate within minutes.